Needle

 In Megaman 3's game data, the room you fight Breakman in is NOT a totally separate level (like the Doc Robot stages), but rather a one screen extension of Hardman's room!
 I speculate that the inclusion of the Breakman fight was added in at a later point in the game's development, after all the other stages were complete.

-Found by Mike Mcmahon.
-An unusual piece of data makes a part of Rush Marine black - exactly where the mouth ought to be - when shooting.
 It looks like Rush's mouth was meant to open when he fires arm cannon pellets as he does in later NES MM games.
 For whatever reason, Rush does not do this in the game.
 The bullets just appear where his mouth is.
 In the Wily Wars Rush also does not open his mouth to shoot bullets.

 Hardman's tile data shows that the tiles for Wily's introduction.
 Other than that, nothing is interesting about it.